subuananya0307/Etherapist/README.md

 eTherapist is **not a substitute for professional mental health care**.
 The system includes a mandatory doctor validation step before therapy begins.
 If you or someone you know is in crisis, please contact a qualified mental health professional or a crisis helpline in your region.

 ---
----

-## 📄 License

-This project is open source.
-Feel free to fork and build upon it!